jamesroyston/jamesroyston.github.io/source/_posts/How to deploy your express-mongoDB API + Reach frontend to Heroku.md

 });
 ```

-_Here's the 'Post' mongoose schema._
+_In case you were wondering what `Post` was in that last snippet, here's the 'Post' mongoose schema we're importing._

 ```javascript
 const mongoose = require('mongoose')